View MapView Map

 9The Copper Coast Geopark

-Take the audio tour around Annestown, or trail cards can be printed or downloaded to your phone for self-guided tours of Annestown, Boatstrand, Bunmahon, Dunhill, Fenor and Stradbally.
-Trails can be followed by motorists, cyclists or for the more energetic, on foot.
+Take the audio tour around Annestown, or download the route's trail cards to your phone for self-guided tours of Annestown, Boatstrand, Bunmahon, Dunhill, Fenor and Stradbally.
+Trails can be followed by motorists, cyclists or avid walkers.

 10 Ardmore Cliff Walk and Monastery

-A visit to the pretty seaside village of Ardmore is a must, on your visit to the Copper Coast.
-St Declan founded a monastery there in the 5th century and today, a number of sites remain including the Round Tower and Cathedral.
+While you're visiting the Copper Coast, stop by the pretty seaside village of Ardmore.
+St Declan founded a monastery there in the 5th century and today a number of sites remain, including the Round Tower and Cathedral.
 Explore the old church and monastic buildings on a self-guided tour, before embarking on the Ardmore Cliff Walk to enjoy some of Ireland's finest birdwatching vantage points.

 Mail Icon SVG